stocker88/nextjswebsite/_posts/compoundinterest.md

 We go for whatever gives us the «easiest / quickest» form of pleasure.

-**Money has not been a thing and did not exist for over 99% of men’s existence, it came only very recently and our genes and way of thinking have not adapted yet.**
+**Money did not exist for over 99% of men’s existence - our instincts have not adapted.**

 The concepts of money management, compound interest, personal finance, budgeting and investing were inexistent.